 First and foremost, it's the ethical and moral impact of the coin.
-Bitcoin is like a Libertarian's best dreams come to life.
-The coin is completely out of the control of any banks or governments, or any institutions for that matter.
-The Bitcoin blockchain, which is to say the Bitcoin network, is fully decentralized, leaving nobody in control.
+Bitcoin is like a Libertarian's dream come to true.
+The coin is completely out of the controlling hands of banks or governments, or any institution for that matter.
+The Bitcoin blockchain, meaning the Bitcoin network, is fully decentralized, leaving nobody in control.

 It's uncontrollable, subject to fewer fees and taxes, and untraceable.
 If Uncle Sam decides that he's upset with you, he can freeze your bank account, seize your assets, and financially lock you down.

-Is your money really your money if some fat cat in the White House or the FBI can press a button and take it all?
-We here at Bitcoin Buyer don't think so, and neither do Bitcoin supporters.
+Is your money really your money if someone sitting at the helm in the White House or at the FBI can press a button and take it all?
+The team at Bitcoin Buyer certainly doesn't think so, and neither do Bitcoin supporters.

-Aside from the political motivations of Bitcoin investors, there is a little fact that Bitcoin is inflation proof.
-We say little, but this is actually what is pushing global governments to adopt it.
+Aside from the political motivations of Bitcoin investors, there is another small fact to consider, namely that Bitcoin is inflation-proof.
+Small as it may be, this is actually what is pushing global governments to adopt the currency.

-We don't know if you've noticed, but a dollar today is not worth the same amount as a dollar was 10 years ago.
-Sure, the average pay rate has gone up, but so has the cost of living, and the increase is not proportional.
+Did you notice that a dollar today is not worth the same amount as it was ten years ago?
+Sure, the average income has gone up, but so has the cost of living, and the increase is not proportional.

 Every single major economy in the world, from the USA to Brussels, is set to collapse.
 It's not even anyone's specific fault; it's simply the way the economic cycle is set up.
-However, these crashes spell disaster for the world—serious and real disaster.
+However, these crashes spell disaster for the world— a serious and imminent danger.

 By moving to adopt Bitcoin as a currency and gradually moving away from the dollar and Euro, these governments are going to save the global economy.